sjtower/super-lunk-world/room_ideas.md

 1. Sorceress spawn animal to bounce off of
 1. big CB into bubble wrap (BW)
 1. bring robot across with CB
+1. break out CB & run away - need to get behind CB to progress
+1. mine in lava, throw body on it to set off

 ##Ice Caves
 1. parachute level - give parachute at entrance